green-eggz/se_for/README.md

 This is a very simple program that asks the user to input their name and returns **Hello, [Name]!** The purpose of this program is to practice:
 - Using GitHub for source control
-- Using GitHub Pages for project management
+- Using GitHub Projects for project management
+- Using Github Pages for hosting a web application
 - Using Figma for prototyping
 - Learning to create HTML, CSS, JavaScript, and README files

+---

+## Technologies Used
+HTML: For structuring the app
+CSS: For styling the app
+JavaScript: For interactivity
+Figma: For creating the prototype
+GitHub Projects: For managing the project
+GitHub Pages: For hosting the app

 ---